jetstack/tarmak/docs/examples/kube2iam.rst

    IAM role ARN through the AWS console.
    Don't confuse this with the earlier created IAM policy.

-With the output of the test role, you can add that as an annotation to your deployment.
+With the output ``test_role``, you can add that ARN as an annotation to your Pod/Deployment/ReplicaSet etc.
+In the following example we spin up a pod to list all buckets:

 .. code-block:: yaml

-    apiVersion: extensions/v1beta1
+    apiVersion: v1
-    kind: Deployment
+    kind: Pod
     metadata:
+        name: aws-cli
+    labels:
-        name: nginx-deployment
+        name: aws-cli
-    spec:
-        replicas: 3
-        template:
-            metadata:
     annotations:
         iam.amazonaws.com/role: role-arn
-                labels:
-                    app: nginx
     spec:
         containers:
-                - name: nginx
-                  image: nginx:1.9.1
+        - image: fstab/aws-cli
-                  ports:
+          command:
+            - "/home/aws/aws/env/bin/aws"
+            - "s3"
+            - "ls"
-                  - containerPort: 80
+            - "some-bucket"
+          name: aws-cli